 - Whisk together the Miracle Whip, sugar, and vinegar.

-- Pour over the salad and toss until well coated.
+- Toss the dressing with the salad until well coated.

 - Refrigerate the salad overnight.